-Course Name : MATERIAL SCIENCE LAB AND MECHANICS OF SOLIDS LAB
+Course Code : 7G539 Course Name : MATERIAL SCIENCE LAB

-Course prerequisites: Material Science & Mechanics of Solids
+Course prerequisites : Material Science

-- To gain the knowledge of microstructures of different ferrous and non ferrous alloys. - To gain the knowledge of calculating hardness number of heat treated steels. - To gain the knowledge of conducting experiment on jominy & quench apparatus for hardenability. - To find the Young Modulus, torsional strength, hardness and tensile strength of given specimens. - To find impact strength of given specimens. - To find the compressive strength of given specimens. - To find stiffness of springs.
+- To gain the knowledge of microstructures of different ferrous and non ferrous alloys. - To gain the knowledge of calculating hardness number of heat treated steels. - To gain the knowledge of conducting experiment on jominy & quench apparatus for hardenability.